 - A final mandate is handed down from the appellate court.

-Not every case can be heard in appellate court.
-That’s why it is so critical to hire aggressive and experienced representation for a criminal appeal.
+Granted, not every case can be heard in appellate court.
+As a result, that’s why it is so critical to hire aggressive and experienced representation for a criminal appeal.
 Contact The Law Office of William B. Bennett today for a free consultation and to get your appeal process started.

 How Long Will The Appeal Process Take?

-Every case is different and depending on the case load of the courts, a criminal appeal typically takes around 18 months from the filing date to the verdict.
+Every case is different.
+Thus, depending on the case load of the courts, a criminal appeal typically takes around 18 months from the filing date to the verdict.
 With the right attorney on your side helping you navigate the process, some cases can be heard faster.
-If you wish to file an appeal on your case, don’t delay.
+In summary, if you wish to file an appeal on your case, don’t delay.
 Call the Law Office of William B. Bennett, P.A. today at (727) 821-8000 or use the contact form on our website to schedule a free consultation today.